-Meadows slam, Richards’ gem carries Rays past Orioles 7-1
+Meadows slam, Richards’ gem carry Rays past Orioles 7-1

 One day after playing past midnight in a rain-delayed game, the Orioles were given a chance to regroup before getting to work.

-Manager Brandon Hyde allowed the players to come in late and canceled batting practice, although a rain shower would have wiped it out anyway.
+Hyde allowed the players to come in late and canceled batting practice, although a rain shower would have wiped it out anyway.

 “We were going to stay off our feet today,” Hyde said.
 “It’s just one of those days when it’s late August, we’ve been at it a while and I’m trying to give the guys a breather.”